Sette/marvin-docs/docs/pages/main-components.rst

 Main Components
 ============================

-Here we will explain the design pattern for Apache Marvin-AI.
+In this section, we explain the design pattern for Apache Marvin-AI.

 .. _dasfe: